Your Goal: Develop mindfulness on different experiences.

 It also means seeing that the background doubtful commentator uses unpleasant feelings (vedana) and convincing arguments to encourage you to fall back into old habits and ways of doing things.
 Insight is developed into doubt by seeing the feedback loop of doubt within your mind, and that it never leads anywhere good.
 See if you can notice how doubt both creates its own problems and then tries to solve them.

 When you gently soften your interest in doubt, you may notice that when doubt is not present in your mind, there never was a problem in the first place, and everything is just as it is meant to be.
-When you start to see doubt in this way, that it just leads to complication and never leads anywhere good, you disenchanted with the mental habit of doubt.
+When you start to see doubt in this way, that it just leads to complication and never leads anywhere good, you will become disenchanted with the mental habit of doubt.
 As disenchantment grows, and your mind turns away from it, doubt not being practised or fed, will begin to weaken and fade, and saddha, as verified faith, trust and confidence, based on your own experience, will grow and create the conditions for Stream Entry, and the uprooting of doubt.

 Congratulations, you have finished Cultivation 01.